[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 1. Disorganization will cost you.

-The messier or more disorganized you are, the more it’s going to cost you.
+The messier or more disorganized you are with managing your paperwork, the more it’s going to cost you at tax time.
 Your administrative person is going to waste time tracking down the documentation you need to send to your accountant.
 Your accountant is going to waste more time figuring out your mess.
-You run the risk of missing an estimated tax payment.
-As you defer, delay and procrastinate, your anxiety will increase each day as you approach the filing deadline.
-And, if you get audited and are missing receipts, that’s the worst-case scenario.

 2. Falling behind will sabotage you.

-Making these payments is as important as paying the electric company and your employees.
-Falling behind builds up a huge liability and subjects you to penalties and interest.
+Making these estimated tax payments is as important as paying the electric company and your employees.
+Falling behind on your estimated tax payments can build up a huge liability and might subject you to penalties and interest for late payment.
 I’ve learned to take these payments seriously.
-You should too.
+You should, too.